-Store the devices in a refrigerator (4°C).
-Do not freeze.
-The DGT units are provided in sealed clean plastic bags containing a few drops of 0.01M NaCl solution.
-Do not open them until immediately prior to deployment.
+Store the DGT devices in a refrigerator (4°C).
+The DGT devices are provided in sealed clean plastic bags containing a few drops of 0.01M NaNO3 (or 0.01M NaCl) solution.
+Do not open them prior to deployment.
 Check the devices about once a week to make sure they are under moist conditions.
-Add a few more drops of trace-metal-clean 0.01M NaCl solution if it is necessary.
+Add a few more drops of trace metal clean 0.01M NaNO3 (or 0.01M NaCl) solution if it is necessary.
+Do not freeze the units, as performance could be affected.